molds/molds/doc/README.txt

    MNDO     | Sch | Sch | Sch    | Sch    |

       "OK", "Sch", and "--" mean available, shceduled, and non-scheduled methods, respectively.
       MD(gs) and MD(es) mean Molecular Dynamics on ground and excited states, respectively.
+      However, MD with ZINDO/S can not treat correct SCF calculation.
+      Of course, standalone ZINDO/S can treat correct SCF calculations.

 How to Write Input-files: